JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lab.md

 Δenergy(a::AbstractAnimal) = a.Δenergy
 reproduction_prob(a::AbstractAnimal) = a.reproduction_prob
 food_prob(a::AbstractAnimal) = a.food_prob

 # set field values
 energy!(a::AbstractAnimal, e) = a.energy = e
 incr_energy!(a::AbstractAnimal, Δe) = energy!(a, energy(a)+Δe)
 ```

+In every iteration of the simulation each sheep will get a chance to eat some
+grass.
+The process of one animal eating a plant (or another animal) will be
+implemented via the `eat!(a::AbstractAgent,b::AbstractAgent,::World)` function.
+Calling the function will cause agent `a` to eat agent `b`, possibly mutating
+them and the world.
+The `eat!` function will do something different for different
+input types and is our first practical example of [multiple dispatch](@ref
+multiple_dispatch).
+The `eat!` function is part of our interface and we will have to implement a
+special methods for each new type that we introduce.

 ```@raw html
 <div class="admonition is-category-exercise">